johnshaughnessy/osai-ubuntu/README.md

 ## Running and developing applications

 Users are encouraged to create new docker images as needed.

-The `Dockerfile`s in this repo are good starting points.
+The [`OSAI Apps`](https://github.com/johnshaughnessy/osai-apps) repo has several examples and contains `Dockerfile`s that may be good starting points.